SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter27.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 27
-title: Chapter 27 - The Things We Don’t Say
+Title: Chapter 27 - The Things We Don’t Say
-layout: default
 ---

 ### **Chapter 27: The Things We Don’t Say**